The Reid Technique: Science-Based Interviewing

 For over 7 decades, the Reid Technique has employed and has been based on “science-based methodology.”

-At the American Psychology-Law Society conference in Los Angeles in March 2024, there were several references to the fact that “investigators must move past “psychologically manipulative tactics” and adopt a science-based methodology to assess subject credibility.”
+At the American Psychology-Law Society conference in Los Angeles in March 2024, there were several references to the fact that "investigators must move past 'psychologically manipulative tactics' and adopt a science-based methodology to assess subject credibility.”
 In discussions and publications psychologically manipulative tactics have been described as isolating the subject from others; exaggerating the legal consequences of the subject’s behavior; making promises of leniency in return for a confession; creating false evidence; and conducting questioning for an exhaustively lengthy period of time.”
+As detailed in this article, the Reid Technique teaches investigators never to engage in any of these activities or making any of these statements.

 In their August 26, 2016 report (“Interrogation: A Review of the Science, High-Value Detainee Interrogation Group September 2016) the High-Value Detainee Interrogation Group described science-based interviewing/interrogation as including.